PsuAstro528/lab2-start-Spring2019/README.md

 From your Jupyter notebook server, work through ex2.ipynb.

-## Exercise 3:  Model for Radial Velocity of a Star with no Planet
+## Exercise 3:  Model for Radial Velocity of a Star
 ### Goal:  Write effective tests for floating point calculations
 ### Goal:  Reduce risk of bugs by using composite types and named function parameters
 ### Goal:  Catch problems early by adding assertions